slick/slick/doc/src/code-generation.md

 Please see the [api documentation](codegenapi:slick.codegen.SourceCodeGenerator) for info on all of the methods that can be overridden for customization.

-Here is an example for customizing the generator:
+Here is an example for customizing the generator.
+Noteworthy, the line `override def hugeClassEnabled = false` prevents generation of case classes for tables with more than 22 columns.
+A `HList` based type will be generated instead.
+This was also the default behaviour before the advent of Slick 3.3.

 ```scala src=../code/CodeGenerator.scala#customization
 ```